Understanding Tongue Tie and Breastfeeding

 -

-Trouble with bottle-feeding—such as leaking milk, clicking noises, gulping, or extra air/swallowing
+Trouble with bottle-feeding—such as very long feeds, leaking milk, clicking noises, nipple compressing, or needing a faster milk flow

 -